FrBocs/is-deltarune-on-discount-bot/README.md

 - GitHub Actions free tier includes 2000 minutes/month for private repos —
   a daily run of this script uses only a couple of minutes a month, so you won't come close to the limit.
-- No credit card is required to use GitHub Actions within the free tier.
 - This project only supports a single Telegram chat per deployment.
-If you want it to work for multiple users, you'd need to add persistent storage (e.g. a small database or a service like JSONBin) to track subscribers.
+If you want it to work for multiple users, you'd need to add persistent storage (e.g. a small database or a service like JSONBin) to track users.